khoaowen/pagoda-people-manager/web-app/E2E-TESTING.md

 ## ⚙️ How It Works

-1. You build the frontend and start the Spring Boot backend yourself (`./run-local.sh` is the easiest path).
+1. You build the frontend and start the Spring Boot backend yourself (commands shown above).
 2. Playwright hits the live app at `http://localhost:8080` and exercises the full stack.
 3. When you're done, stop the backend with `Ctrl+C` in the terminal where it is running.